Vertiv Holdings Co (VRT) Shares Down Despite Recent Market Volatility

 VRT’s Market Performance

-VRT’s stock has seen a 0.98% increase for the week, with a -11.86% drop in the past month and a 6.07% gain in the past quarter.
-The volatility ratio for the week is 3.82%, and the volatility levels for the past 30 days are at 4.82% for Vertiv Holdings Co The simple moving average for the last 20 days is -10.43% for VRT stock, with a simple moving average of 5.60% for the last 200 days.
+VRT stock saw a decrease of -1.13% in the past week, with a monthly decline of -17.33% and a quarterly a decrease of 2.27%.
+The volatility ratio for the week is 4.23%, and the volatility levels for the last 30 days are 4.27% for Vertiv Holdings Co (VRT).
+The simple moving average for the last 20 days is -10.57% for VRT stock, with a simple moving average of 2.35% for the last 200 days.

 Analysts’ Opinion of VRT